-Associate Professor of Legal Studies & Business Ethics, The Wharton School
+Professor of Legal Studies & Business Ethics, The Wharton School

 Kevin Werbach’s work focuses on the intersection of business, policy, and emerging technologies in areas such as broadband, blockchain, and big data.
 A leading expert on Internet and telecommunications policy, Werbach served on the Obama Administrations Presidential Transition Team, and has advised the FCC and Department of Commerce on broadband issues.

 John H. Chestnut Professor of Law, Communication, and Computer & Information Science; Director, Center for Technology, Innovation & Competition